-The reason we exist on this planet is because the earth naturally traps just enough heat in the atmosphere to keep the temperature within a very narrow range – this creates the conditions that give us breathable air, clean water, and the weather we depend on to survive.
+We exist on this planet because the earth naturally traps just enough heat in the atmosphere to keep the temperature within a very narrow range - which creates the conditions that give us breathable air, clean water, and weather we can survive.
 Human beings have begun to tip that balance.
 We've overloaded the atmosphere with heat- trapping gasses from our cars and factories and power plants.
-If we don't start fixing the problem now, we’re in for devastating changes to our environment.
+If we don't start fixing the problem - right now - there will be devastating changes to our environment.
 We will experience extreme temperatures, rises in sea levels, and storms of unimaginable destructive fury.

 Malaria.
 Dengue Fever.
 Encephalitis.
-These names are not usually heard in emergency rooms and doctors’ offices in the United States.
+These names are not usually heard in emergency rooms and doctor’s offices in the United States.
 But if we don’t act to curb global warming, they will be.
 As temperatures rise, disease-carrying mosquitoes and rodents spread, infecting people in their wake.
-Doctors at the Harvard Medical School have linked recent U.S. outbreaks of dengue fever, malaria, hantavirus and other diseases directly to climate change.
+Doctors at the Harvard Medical School have linked recent U.S. outbreaks of dengue ('breakbone') fever, malaria, hantavirus and other diseases to climate change.

-- Join StopGlobalWarming.org.
+Join StopGlobalWarming.org.
 Together our voices will be heard!

 Action items - things you can do to help stop global warming.